MileHacker Logo

 Public Transportation Overview

 Karbala does not feature a metro or tram system.
-Structured public bus systems are limited.
+Official public bus systems are limited.
 The main local mass transit involves shared taxis and minibuses.
 These vehicles operate on semi-fixed routes, picking up and dropping off passengers along the way.

 Transit Facts